savaryna/tailwindcss-material-symbols/packages/tailwindcss-material-symbols/README.md

 ### Choosing the weight

-Weight modifiers allow you to adjust the weight of the symbols stroke.
+Weight modifiers allow you to adjust the weight of the icon's stroke.
 Read more [here](https://developers.google.com/fonts/docs/material_symbols#wght_axis).

 ```html
 <span class="icon icon-700">star</span>